yashbaddi/FoodieFleet/README.md

 - restaurant-id:to get the current orders of restaurant-id filter
 - driver-id:to get current order of driver-id filter

-Return:
+Response Body:

-- returns a list of orders and details as a object based on filters
+- Response Bodys a list of orders and details as a object based on filters

 ---

-`getOrders:`\
+`getOrders:`
 GET /orders

 Read all orders